Lamborghini Miura: 2006 Miura concept

 A Miura concept car was presented at the American Museum of Television & Radio on 5 January 2006, alongside the Los Angeles Auto Show, though it was not presented at the show itself.
 Instead, the Miura concept car officially debuted at the North American International Auto Show two weeks later.
 It was the first design to be penned by Lamborghini design chief Walter de'Silva, commemorating the 40th anniversary of the 1966 Geneva introduction of the original Miura.
+Like the earlier 2005 Lamborghini Concept S, it introduce Y-shaped lighting elements that became a signature feature in subsequent models.

 Lamborghini president and CEO Stefan Winkelmann denied that the concept would mark the Miura's return to production, saying “The Miura was a celebration of our history, but Lamborghini is about the future.
 Retro design is not what we are here for.
 So we won't do the Miura.”